-Extra plot panel widgets can be added to the page by clicking on the Add new widget option (the \oplus button) in the panels section of the dashboard page.
+Extra plot panel widgets can be added to the page by clicking on the Add new widget option (the $\oplus$ button) in the panels section of the dashboard page.

-Figure 12.6: User Portal: Monitoring Page Plots
+Figure 11.6: User Portal: Monitoring Page Plots

-A new dashboard tab can be added to the page by clicking on the Add new dashboard option (the \oplus button) in the dashboard tabs section of the page.
+A new dashboard tab can be added to the page by clicking on the Add new dashboard option (the $\oplus$ button) in the dashboard tabs section of the page.

-12.7 Accounting And Reporting Mode
+11.7 Accounting And Reporting Mode

 The Accounting and reporting mode page allows resource use to be displayed and reported by running PromQL queries.
-Further background on this can be found in section 12.9 of the Administrator Manual.
+Further background on this can be found in Chapter 15 of the Administrator Manual.